frontegg/python-sdk/frontegg/fastapi/README.md

 	    return user

 The function FronteggSecurity get the optional argument *permission_keys* to specify which permissions are required in order to access the route.

+### Access tokens

+When using M2M authentication, access tokens will be cached by the SDK.
+By default access tokens will be cached locally, however you can use one other kind of cache:

+- redis

+#### Use redis as your cache
+When initializing your context, pass an access tokens options object with your redis parameters

+    access_tokens_options = {
+      cache: {
+        type: 'redis',
+        options: {
+          host: 'localhost',
+          port: 6379,
+          password: '',
+          db: 10,
+        },
+      },
+    };

+    frontegg.init_app(fe_client_id, fe_api_key, options)

 ## CORS (Cross-origin resource sharing)
 In order to use Frontegg, it is required that your app will know how to handle CORS.